-Here is a selection of the work I created which includes a couple of collaborations Erlend and I made
+Here is a selection of the work created which includes a couple of collaborations made by Erlend and myself

 Pollinators / Erlend & Pamela Tait / graphite, colour pencil & watercolour on paper / 35.5 x 30.5 cm